 Sometimes the lead times for our fine products can be a few weeks out or more, so we're happy to help expedite the installation process by sending everything but the doors ahead of time.
 This allows your installer to finish the job on schedule, and when the doors arrive, it is a simple matter of hanging them from the already installed tracking.

-Just confirm with us what your plan is, and we can usually ship tracking within 1-2 days via UPS or FedEx.
+Just confirm with us what your plan is, and we can usually ship tracking within a few days via UPS or FedEx.

 You probably know the answer to this.